Panasonic G9 vs Nikon D3300

 Body comparison: Panasonic G9 vs Nikon D3300

 The side-by-side display below illustrates the physical size and weight of the Panasonic G9 and the Nikon D3300.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G9 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is notably smaller (9 percent) than the Panasonic G9.
 Moreover, the D3300 is substantially lighter (35 percent) than the G9.
 It is worth mentioning in this context that the G9 is splash and dust resistant, while the D3300 does not feature any corresponding weather-sealing.